 We’re big fans of choice at Perkbox.
 We think you should give your employees the chance to choose what they actually want to work for.
 They can do this with our easy-to-use pulse surveys where they can opt for staff benefits that they’ll actually use.

 We know what we’re talking about; we’re specialists in employee motivation and customer engagement.
-We may have even won an award or two.

 There are so many options to choose from.
 You can keep your employees fit with affordable private healthcare, discounted gym memberships, wellness programmes, or even treat them to big brand-discounts.